VinMoeMac/cse15l-lab-reports/lab3.md

 911report/chapter-7.txt:                that others in Abdullah's circle may have received word that something big would
 911report/chapter-8.txt:                very, very" big was about to happen, and most of Bin Ladin's network was reportedly
 ```
-- In this first command I use `grep` and the options `-i` (non case sensitive) and `-r` (search recursively through a directory and subdirectories) to find every line containing "big " without case sensitivity in the txt files from the 911report directory and print them alongside the name of the file it is from.
+- In this first command I use `grep` and the options `-i` (non case sensitive) and `-r` (search recursively through a directory and subdirectories) to find every line containing "BIG " without case sensitivity in the txt files from the 911report directory and print them alongside the name of the file it is from.
 ```
-[cs15lsp23km@ieng6-201]:technical:92$ grep -i -r "alone " 911report/
+[cs15lsp23km@ieng6-201]:technical:92$ grep -i -r "ALONE " 911report/
 911report/chapter-13.3.txt:            4.
 On the process of identification, see Joseph Malone interview (May 25, 2004).
 911report/chapter-13.4.txt:                continue at its current pace, let alone increase the operational tempo.
 On Tenet 911report/chapter-13.5.txt:                however, Binalshibh has mentioned only one meeting and has claimed he alone met with